ATLX LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, June 8, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Atlas Lithium Corporation ("Atlas Lithium" or the "Company") (NASDAQ: ATLX) of a class action securities lawsuit.
+NEW YORK, June 09, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Atlas Lithium Corporation ("Atlas Lithium" or the "Company") ( ATLX) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Atlas Lithium investors who were adversely affected by alleged securities fraud between March 25, 2022 and May 3, 2023.
 Follow the link below to get more information and be contacted by a member of our team: